larson-group/clubb_release/Readme.txt

    a variant of amoeba which uses simulated annealing instead, is used.
 A complete explanation of these minimization algorithms can be found in "Numerical Recipes" by Press et al., .
-   Sometimes the variable names in CLUBB's zt and the LES grads files will differ.
-Currently, it is only possible to tune for variables that occur in zt grid.
+   Sometimes the variable names in the CLUBB output and the LES output will differ.
+Note that when tuning against netCDF data, the file will need to have a .nc extension for the clubb_tuner to correctly identify the file as being in netCDF format.

 5. Edit run_tuner.bash to use your namelists